What Is an Economy?

 For this reason, labour becomes the central constraint variable in any recursively reproducing economic system in which human activity remains necessary.
 This is not a metaphysical privileging of labour, but a recognition of its structural role.

 In the theoretical limit of full automation—where no human labour is required for production or reproduction—the value relation would dissolve.
 What would remain are use-values and possibly price signals, but not surplus-value.
-The analysis developed here therefore applies to monetary production economies in which labour remains a necessary condition of reproduction.
+The analysis developed here therefore applies to monetary production economies in which human labour remains a necessary condition of reproduction.

 III.
 Reproduction Beyond Survival

 Reproduction does not require literal survival thresholds.
 It also applies to the reproduction of historically given standards of living.
-When the same labour effort no longer reproduces the conditions previously associated with it, individuals experience this as instability—even when material deprivation remains far from biological limits.
+When the same labour effort no longer reproduces the conditions previously associated with it, individuals experience this as instability, even when material deprivation remains far from biological limits.

 IV.
 Surplus, Information, and Coordination Under Capitalism